 The Group’s attitude towards tax planning

 McCarthy Stone engages in appropriate tax planning that supports its business and reflects commercial and economic activity.

 We believe that it is our responsibility to pay all amounts of tax which are legally due on the correct date and ensure that all tax returns are filed with HMRC by the due date and in the correct form.

-We also have a responsibility to our stakeholders, including our shareholders and employees, to ensure that we do not incur unnecessary tax costs while meeting the Group’s commercial objectives.
+We also have a responsibility to all our stakeholders to ensure that we do not incur unnecessary tax costs while meeting the Group’s commercial objectives.
 Where commercial transactions are being entered into, McCarthy Stone will, therefore, when it is deemed responsible and appropriate to do so, seek to minimise its tax liabilities by taking advantage of available tax claims, elections and reliefs.
 However, the Group has not and will not undertake transactions where the sole purpose is to create a tax benefit which is in excess of what is reasonably understood to be intended by the relevant tax legislation.